torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 Example:  `[".", "name", "first"]`

-As shorthand, a property expression can be collapsed into a one-element array, like `[".name.first"]`.
+As shorthand, a property expression can be collapsed into a one-element array, like `[".name.first"]` ... as long as none of the path components contain a "`.`", of course.

 A property expression with zero operands, `["."]`, represents the root of the document.
 (This is commonly used in a `WHAT` list, where it is the equivalent of the SQL `*` specifier.)